Fire and rescue services

 More information:

-Motorcycles are a common form of public transport in cities.
-Check your insurance policy covers you for motorcycles, either as a driver or passenger.
+Motorcycles are a common form of transport in cities.
+If you plan to travel via motorcycle, either as a driver or passenger, make sure:

 Official, metered taxis are generally safe and convenient.
 However, be alert to possible scams and safety risks.